postak/lead-agent/README.md

 When deploying, ensure you:

 1. Build a Docker container from the provided `Dockerfile`.
 2. Push the container image to a registry like Google Artifact Registry.
+Default name is *lead-agent*
 3. Deploy the image as a Cloud Run service.
 4. Configure all necessary **environment variables** (as listed in `.env.example`) in the Cloud Run service settings.
 Remember to set `BASE_URL` to the service's own public URL - this typically will follow this pattern `https://twilio-agent-<PROJECT_NUMBER>.<REGION>.run.app`.
 5. Enable **Session Affinity** in the "Networking" tab of your Cloud Run service configuration.
 This is crucial for WebSocket stability.